chris-short/devopsish.com/content/post/082/index.md

 [Kubernetes 1.11: In-Cluster Load Balancing and CoreDNS Plugin Graduate to General Availability](https://kubernetes.io/blog/2018/06/27/kubernetes-1.11-release-announcement/)

 [Microsoft Buys GitHub: Three Weeks Later](https://www.linuxjournal.com/content/microsoft-buys-github-three-weeks-later): "Open source is big business now.
 Really big.
-Trying to frame it as the 'little guy' just doesn’t work when you are the establishment."
+Trying to frame it as the 'little guy' just doesn't work when you are the establishment."

 [Why you should not use Google Cloud](https://medium.com/@serverpunch/why-you-should-not-use-google-cloud-75ea2aec00de): There's a lot going on here.
 But, for the record, Google Cloud Platform is my cloud provider of choice.
 However, as I told Tariq Islam, "[I'm sure this is similar to every story.
 The truth lies somewhere between both sides.](https://twitter.com/ChrisShort/status/1013245607723569152)" But, [Tariq did point out some great fallacies](https://twitter.com/chumboslice/status/1013260046476677120) in the debate.

-[Good housekeeping for error budgets - part two - CRE life lessons](https://cloudplatform.googleblog.com/2018/06/cre-life-lessons-good-housekeeping-for-error-budgets.html): "An error budget is a crucial concept when you’re taking a principled approach to service reliability."
+[Good housekeeping for error budgets - part two - CRE life lessons](https://cloudplatform.googleblog.com/2018/06/cre-life-lessons-good-housekeeping-for-error-budgets.html): "An error budget is a crucial concept when you're taking a principled approach to service reliability."

 [Puppet raises $42M to fuel its software development technology for the cloud, hopes to be cash-flow positive in a year](https://www.geekwire.com/2018/puppet-raises-42-million-mostly-existing-investors-hopes-cash-flow-positive-year/)